RichardVersluisTNO/QuantumEngineering/README.md

 ## License

-The cQASM language specification is licensed under the Apache License, Version 2.0.
+The quantum engineering repor is licensed under the Apache License, Version 2.0.

 ## Authors